cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   reference to a common representation of that data item.
   The processing required during consumption is limited to following that reference.
+- argument sharing: application of a function with two arguments, one of which is shared.
-- argument sharing: data items (strings, containers) that share a prefix or suffix (affix), or more generally data items that can be constructed from a function taking an argument and a rump data item, can be replaced by a reference to a common argument plus a rump data item.
-For strings, the processing required during consumption is similar to following the affix reference plus that for an indefinite-length string.
+  Data items (strings, containers) that share a prefix or suffix (affix), or more generally data items that can be constructed from a function taking a shared argument and a rump data item, can be replaced by a reference to the shared argument plus a rump data item.
+  For strings and the default "concatenation" function, the processing required during consumption is similar to following the argument reference plus that for an indefinite-length string.

 A specific application protocol that employs Packed CBOR might allow both kinds of optimization or limit the representation to item